input-output-hk/cardano-sl/docs/block-processing/types.md

   * `_gbExtra :: MainExtraBodyData` – an attributes map, currently empty
     (`Attributes ()`)

+Invariants:

+  * Header:
+      + Body proof (`_gbhBodyProof`) must be valid.
+      + Extra body hash (`_mehEBDataProof`) must be valid.

+  * SSC payload:
+      + Certificates must have valid time-to-live – the protocol defines values `(vssMinTTL, vssMaxTTL)`, and we check that for each certificate, `certExpiryEpoch - blockEpoch + 1` lies in the interval `[vssMinTTL; vssMaxTTL]`.
+      + Commitments must have right signatures.
+To verify commitment's signature, we must know the epoch – therefore it can't be checked as a part of the commitment invariants.
+      + The commitments should each contain at least one share, and the shares in commitments should be deserializable.
+      + The payload type should correspond to the slot of the block (commitments are only allowed in slots `[0;2k)`, openings – in slots `[4k;6k)`, and shares – in slots `[8k;10k)`).

+  * Delegation payload:
+      + All proxy keys must have the same epoch as the block itself.

 ### Main block header

 *keywords: `MainBlockHeader`; `ConsensusData MainBlockchain`,